-Oxford Rehab offers our patient form(s) online so they can be completed in the convenience of your own home or office.
+We offer our patient form(s) online so they can be completed it in the convenience of your own home or office.

 At Oxford Rehabilitation Center we specialize in working with patients recovering from a major injury, surgery or other trauma.
 Our integrated practice brings together Doctors of Chiropractic, Physical Therapists and Acupuncturists to offer a unique treatment regimen that combines the skills of all specialties to give you the best possible recovery outcomes.
 It is the responsibility of every member of our team to make sure that every patient that enters our doors gets the best and fastest treatment outcomes.
 Having multiple disciplines allows us to consider multiple cross professional techniques that make us unique among recovery facilities in the Philadelphia area.

 Our staff has the professional training and expertise to apply therapy for a wide range of conditions including injuries from motor vehicle accidents, work related accidents, sport injuries, overuse injuries, Complex Regional Pain Syndrome, age related medical conditions (osteoarthritis), post-surgical orthopedic conditions and many other acute and chronic conditions.
 In many cases, a combination of restorative therapies can effect more efficient healing than a single technique especially when using combined efforts from a Doctor of Chiropractic and Doctor of Physical Therapy.

 In most neuromuscular skeletal injuries or post surgical orthopedic conditions, is to first address the loss of joint or spine movement (Range of Motion), inflammation (swelling) and relieve pain.

 Our goals are reached by the use of one or more of the following treatments;